ymzhang0/aiida-epw-workflows/docs/_build/html/_sources/developer_guide/workflows.rst

 ``aiida_supercon/workflows/``
 *****************************

 This is the core of the plugin, containing all the AiiDA ``WorkChain`` definitions.
-The architecture is hierarchical to maximize code reuse.

 ``base.py``: `EpwBaseWorkChain`
 ================================